yoannchb-pro/fast-html-dom-parser/README.md

-# 📖 Fast-html-dom-parser v1.0.4
+# 📖 Fast-html-dom-parser v1.0.5

 Fast parser of a html string and lot of options.

 ## Update
-- Attribute bug fixed with `=` symbol
+- All bugs fixed
+- new declaration FastHTMLParser

 ## 🐱 Github and NPM
 ---